 Have you been accused of marital rape?
 What are the possible consequences of a conviction under UK law?

 If you are found guilty of marital rape the sentence is likely to be between 4 and 19 years, depending on the specifics of the case, alongside any mitigating or aggravating factors.
-The maximum possible sentence for marital rape in the UK is life imprisonment.
+The maximum possible sentence in the UK is life imprisonment.

 Nick Titchener, director and solicitor advocate at Lawtons Solicitors, a leading firm of criminal solicitors in London & the surrounding areas, discusses this complex area of the law and its implications.

 What is marital rape in UK law?